 - If you have time, hire a kayak or take more photographs around the lake area, including String Lake.

-- Mid afternoon begin your drive North to Yellowstone National Park – read our Yellowstone Itinerary here.
+- Mid afternoon begin your drive North to Yellowstone National Park – read our awesome Yellowstone Itinerary here.

 Was This Post Helpful?
 Pin It For Your Visit!